Case Study

 Quantifying the Value of “In Silico” Research

-The integration of predictive modeling into the sensory workflow yields three primary organizational benefits:
+The integration of predictive modeling into the sensory workflow yields primary organizational benefits:

 Technical Infrastructure